 New York State leash laws require that a dog be “adequately restrained” on a leash no more than 6 feet in length when off its owner’s property.
 In New York, the state laws give localities the power to make leash laws, so they vary from city to city.
 Leash laws may not apply in certain designated off-leash recreation areas (commonly called “dog parks”).

 Proving a dog was known to be dangerous before it attacked is difficult and complicated.
 You need an attorney who is well versed in all of the dog bite laws for your area.
 Your lawyer must have the resources to rigorously investigate all aspects of the attack on you or your loved one, to collect evidence related to the claim, and to obtain expert testimony on your behalf.
 Presence of a “Beware of Dog” sign or the fact that the dog was chained up are not enough to imply the dog owner new of the dog’s viciousness.

 If you or a loved one has suffered injury or if you have lost a loved one in a dog bite incident, you deserve compensation.
 You need to hire an expert lawyer from a law firm with a stellar reputation for commitment to client satisfaction and maximum compensation.
-Contact the law offices of Oshman & Mirisola, LLP today for a free consultation to discuss your legal rights and options for pursuing a claim.
+Contact the law offices of The Oshman Firm today for a free consultation to discuss your legal rights and options for pursuing a claim.